443eb9/ExtendedColorSelector/README.md

   - Color picker rotate with ring.
 - Flexible and tiny.
 Thanks to OpenGL shaders and mathemagics, we can draw color wheels realtime.
 - Portable color selector.
 Open the selector at anywhere on canvas using shortcut.
+- `Shift` and `Alt` modifiers to move slowly.
+- Out of gamut hinting.

 ## How to use